7 Types of Conflict in Relationships & How to Deal With Them

 Sometimes, you can get on each other’s nerves, especially if you already have resentment and anger.
 Still, let patience and kindness rule over.

-Be there and hear out your partner’s intentions.
+Be there and hear your partner’s intentions.
 Sometimes, it takes more than one conversation to solve a problem.

 Remember that you won’t agree on anything or solve anything if you let anger and resentment get the better of you.